homeymusic/mami.codi.R/README.md

 quantum physics and music analogy.
 If in Gabor (1946) Fig. 1.4 (b) the bank of reeds measured wavelengths in a stationary state at $t=0$ instead of frequencies then his 2D model would be akin to ours.
-Our model is frequency and wavelength
-uncertainty $\Delta f \Delta \lambda$, closer to the original quantum ideas of Einstein and de Broglie.
+Our model is frequency and wavelength uncertainty $\Delta f \Delta \lambda$ that is mediated by $\Delta t$, closer to the original quantum ideas of Einstein and de Broglie.

 $$\lambda=\frac{2 \pi}{k}=\frac{h}{p}$$